Founded in 1929 Burlington Civic music has offered many performances each season.

 Individual Performance Tickets

-single tickets sales may be purchased 30 days prior to a concert at The Welcome Center Port of Burlington, 400 Front Street from 10 AM to 4 PM, Wednesday - Sunday.
+Single tickets sales may be purchased 30 days prior to a concert at The Welcome Center Port of Burlington, 400 Front Street from 10 AM to 4 PM, Wednesday - Sunday.
 Tickets may be purchased via 319 752-0336.
 Tickets may be purchased at the venue, Memorial Auditorium, 200 Front Street, the evening of the concert.
 Cash, checks and Visa and Master Card are Accepted.
 No credit cards accepted at Welcome Center.
-Price range from $ 30.00 to $ 50.00.
+Single tickets on sale starting August 12th : $ 35.00 to $ 45.00.
 Email firstname.lastname@example.org

 Live Music on the River